juliasilge/juliasilge.com/content/authors/admin/_index.md

 I live in Salt Lake City, UT, with my husband, three kids, and two cats.

 This blog is built with [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/), and deployed using [Netlify](https://www.netlify.com/).
 My blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+Bokeh circles photo by [Sharon McCutcheon](https://unsplash.com/photos/62vi3TG5EDg) on Unsplash.

 If my blog has helped you, [you can buy me a coffee on Ko-fi!](https://ko-fi.com/U7U4WG9B)